Ongoing 10/12

 Moo will realize that the journey towards his dream is not a bed of roses and to succeed he will have to overcome many obstacles.
 This is how the series also sends the message that effort and passion can contribute to success.

 Although mothers, friends and a secondary couple circulate in its universe, the series is, basically, an exploration of that very particular relationship.
-And, in that sense, the chemistry and magnetism between Keen and Sea are what will make or break the narrative.
+And, in that sense, the chemistry and magnetism between Keen and Sea is what will make or break the narrative.
 They are the ones who on screen can cope with even the cheesiest situation with commendable elegance, ductility and naturalness.

 From a cinephile's perspective, 'Only Boo'!
 It is a story to watch without pauses.
 It portrays that first feeling of attraction towards another man in adolescence.
 Friends, school, parents, dreams, make up and generate a world of difficulties that, in a certain way and in that single moment, are the most difficult problems to solve.
 But it can also be considered as a contribution to current discussions about non-binary and non-heterosexual sexual-affective bonds, with the conflicts they entail.